 In December 2018, the District acquired an excavator financed with a lease agreement for a period of 5 years at an interest rate of 4.55% and annual payments of \$49,924.
 The excavator was purchased for \$240,318 and its annual depreciation is included in depreciation expense.
 The annual lease payment is made from the General Fund.
+See Schedule G for a rollforward of the Lease Payable.
 Below is a schedule of the payments due for each period ending September 30: